 Use muffin liners - These savoury vegan muffins can stick if you put them straight into the tins, so it's best to use liners/paper cases to ensure they come out cleanly.

-Ensure milk is at room temperature - I've mentioned it once already but it's very important as otherwise your oil will harden when they're whisked together, and mixing will be a nightmare!
+Ensure milk is at room temperature - This is very important as otherwise your coconut oil will harden when it's whisked with the milk, and mixing will be a nightmare!

 Customize your flavours - Get creative!
 There are endless variations you can create here, and you can completely change the flavour with the vegetables and herbs you use.